ALERT DAY: Strong storms with damaging winds possible overnight

 Father’s Day is trending drier as the front that’s been the focus of the stormy start to the weekend will lift northward.
 A few pop-up storms can’t be ruled out Sunday afternoon, but overall it will be mainly dry and hot with highs in the lower 90s!

 A cold front plowing through on Monday will bring us a round of thunderstorms, some possibly becoming strong.
-Cooler, drier air is here just in time for mid next week!
+Cooler, drier air is here just in time for the middle of next week!

 Copyright 2021 WAVE 3 News.
 All rights reserved.